OllieJones/index-wp-mysql-for-speed/readme.txt

 When upgrading tables, change ROW_FORMAT to DYNAMIC as well as ENGINE to InnoDB.
 Add monitors.

 = 1.3.4 =
-Support MariaDB 10.1, make indexes work a little better, miscellaneous bugfixes.
+Support MariaDB 10.1, make keys work a little better, miscellaneous bugfixes.

 = 1.4.1 =
 * WordPress 5.9 and database version 51917 version compatibility tested.
 * Rekeys tables in one go: allows the plugin to work more quickly, and when sql_require_primary_key=ON (typically at managed service providers).
 * Adds high-performance keys to wp_users and wp_commentmeta tables.
-* Adds high-performance key for looking up meta values quickly in wp_postmeta, wp_termmeta, and wp_usermeta.
+* Adds high-performance keys for filtering on meta_value data quickly in wp_postmeta, wp_termmeta, and wp_usermeta.
-* Handles upgrades to high-performance keys, from previous plugin versions.
+* Handles updates to high-performance keys from previous plugin versions.
 * Checks $wp_db_version number to ensure schema compatibility.
-* Monitor captures include overall database server metrics, and can be uploaded.
+* Monitor captures include overall database server metrics.
+Monitor captures can be uploaded.
-* Help pages for each tab of the plugin's Dashboard panel.
+* Help pages for each tab of the plugin's Dashboard panel are available.
 * Clearer Dashboard panel displays.

 == Upgrade Notice ==